BasurmanArtur/100-days-of-code/log.md

 ### Day 43: April 18, 2020

-**Today's Progress**: Today I started to study regex on DataQuest, I already knew the basics, so it wasn't difficut to understand basic stuff.
+**Today's Progress**: Today I started to study regex on DataQuest, I already knew the basics, so it wasn't difficult to understand basic stuff.

 **Thoughts:**: Yesterday my project was recognized as one of the best this week, I'm very proud and happy!